THEVAPERSGUIDE

 • Cracked or dry lips

-• A tongue that appears dry or coated
+• A tongue that looks dry or coated

-• Reduced saliva pooling in the floor of the mouth
+• Less saliva pooling in the floor of your mouth

-Saliva is your mouth's natural defense system.
-It washes away food particles, neutralizes acids, and helps prevent tooth decay.
-When saliva production drops, your risk of cavities and gum disease increases significantly.
+Saliva protects your teeth.
+It washes away food particles, neutralizes acids, and prevents decay.
+When saliva drops, your cavity and gum disease risk goes up.

 Gum Inflammation and Recession